A Pathway to Employment and Independent Living

 The program aims to channel students into their area of interest, so that the career they choose best suits their personality.
 The skills they learn will set them up to become self-sufficient and independent.

 This component of CCF’s programming is invaluable for older children who have come to CCF with limited schooling, as they are unlikely to finish high school and proceed to higher studies.
 Our approach is ambitious, starting with self-esteem building and personal management, and culminating with training in work areas that are relevant to Cambodia.

-CCF uses it’s own social enterprises – Star Bakery and the restaurant Black Bambu – as well as its own programs and offices, to give students real world training.
+CCF uses it’s own social enterprise – the restaurant Black Bambu – as well as its own programs and offices, to give students real world training.

 CCF also partners with other NGO’s working in Cambodia to give students a wider offering of vocational training courses.
-In 2014, 88 students were enrolled in vocational training, 89 were placed in internships during the year and 58 university graduates found full-time employment.
+In 2017, 33 students were enrolled in vocational training, 89 were placed in internships during the year and 58 university graduates found full-time employment.

 "The Career and Life Skills team work with more than 100 businesses in Cambodia to find employment and internship opportunities for CCF graduates."